 Often referred to as “eggshell,” this hue has quickly become the most popular shade of white for modern brides.
 The creamy color adds a level of luxury while still photographing as white.
 Some ivory dresses have yellow undertones as opposed to just a soft white look.

 If selecting ivory over a traditional white makes you nervous, experts insist marketing and word choice have everything to do with the allure and not as much to do with the actual hue.
-“People tend to assume all ivories always have a yellow or nude tint,” says bridal boutique owner Madison Blackburn.
+“People tend to assume all ivories always have a yellow or nude tint,” says Blackburn.
 “But to the naked eye, most brides think ivory is natural white on the rack until told otherwise.”

 Picking the Right Shade for Your Skin Tone

-If you’re fair or have pink undertones in your skin, yellow-ivories will compliment your complexion best.
+If you’re fair or have pink undertones in your skin, yellow-ivories will complement your complexion best.
 “Ivory is typically the most universally flattering version of white,” says Blackburn.
 “So, when in doubt, go ivory.”

 When it comes down to it, your best bet is to compare in person.
 “The only way to truly find your best shade is to try the dresses on, preferably in natural light,” says Spirito.